wvlet/airframe/docs/src/main/tut/docs/airframe-jdbc.md

 // Import ConnectionPoolFactoryService
 trait MyDbTest extends ConnectionPoolFactoryService {
   // Create a new connection pool.
-The pool will be closed automatically after the Airframe session is terminated. val connectionPool = bind{config:DbConfig => connectionPoolFactory.newConnectionPool(config) }
+The created pool will be closed automatically
+  // after the Airframe session is terminated. val connectionPool = bind{ config:DbConfig => connectionPoolFactory.newConnectionPool(config) }

   // Create a new database
   connectionPool.executeUpdate("craete table if not exists test(id int, name text)")